Sponsor

-Started in 1983 by Officer Larry Wieda, the Scholastic Crime Stopper Programs first proved its success with Fairview High School in Boulder Colorado.
-Since then, Officer Wieda has had numerous requests for information from educational institutions all over the U.S., Guam, Canada and England.
+The Scholastic Crime Stoppers Program empowers students to contribute to a safer, more positive school environment.
+Launched in 1983 by Officer Larry Wieda, the program first proved successful at Fairview High School in Boulder, Colorado.
+Since then, it has gained nationwide and international interest, with requests for information from schools across the U.S., Guam, Canada, and England.

 How it Works:

-Your Abilene Campus Crime Stoppers Coordinators:
+Abilene / Wylie ISD Campus Crime Stoppers Coordinators:

 Abilene High School started 1991 Tips: (325) 676-TIPS (8477)